 Ouch!
 Ugh!
 Yell—Scream—it’s either my ribs that are broken or the sword-yielding monster kid again.

 Sabrina said, “You two are so embarrassing!
-I’ll never be able to show my face at school, and I’ll become a dropout, and live on the street, and go into malls to stay out of the cold, and then there’ll you’ll be again falling all over the place and I’ll have to drop out of homelessness.
+I’ll never be able to show my face at school, and I’ll become a dropout, and live on the street, and go into malls to stay out of the cold, and there you’ll be again falling all over the place and I’ll have to drop out of homelessness.
 My entire life is ruined.”

 Momma added, “Well this didn’t turn out to be much fun!”